Jochem-W/LeagueConvert/README.md

 `Include hidden meshes`: include meshes that would normally be hidden, like meshes used for the recall animation

-`Show error pop-ups`: enable the various error pop-ups

-`Thread count`: how many threads to use for conversion (limited to whichever is smaller: the amount of threads your processor has, or the amount of installed RAM in GiB divided by two)

 ## config.json
 `extractFormats`: files with these extensions will be extracted (you probably don't need to change this)